Smile-SA/palindrome.js-grafana-plugin/src/README.md

 </h1>

-Visualize Prometheus metrics or other datasources in 3D and in real time with the Grafana Palindrome.js Panel.
-This panel is based on the [Palindrome.js](https://github.com/Smile-SA/palindrome.js/) library.
+Visualize Prometheus metrics or other datasources in 3D with the Grafana Palindrome.js panel.
+This panel is based over the SMILE [Palindrome.js](https://github.com/Smile-SA/palindrome.js/) library.

 <p align="center">